tenbaht/blog/content/about.md

 I am a developer for embedded systems.
 I work on hardware as well as on low-level software.

-My current projects (apart from our one-and-a-half year old, which doesn't leave much time for other things right now):
+My current projects (apart from our three year old and another little guy coming very soon, which doesn't leave much time for other things right now):

 * [SDuino](https://github.com/tenbaht/sduino): Adopting the Arduino environment for the STM8 MCU